 Beyond conventional pain management strategies, an emerging area of interest in the treatment of cervical cancer-related symptoms is the use of Cannabidiol (CBD), a compound whose therapeutic effects are increasingly studied for its unique attributes and broad applications in cancer care [8,60,61].
 The therapeutic effects of CBD have garnered heightened attention in recent times, attributed to its unique attributes of being non-psychoactive, non-intoxicating, and well-tolerated by individuals [62,63].
 The precise mechanism of action for CBD remains a subject of ongoing investigation and, as of now, is not entirely understood.
 Initial observations indicate that CBD does not directly bind to cannabinoid receptors CB1 and CB2 but rather acts as an allosteric modulator, influencing the effects of agonists at these sites [64].
 Molecular targets for CBD's activity include ion channels, enzymes, and several receptors, such as serotonin 1A receptor (5-HT1A), transient receptor potential vanilloid 1 (TRPV1), and G-protein coupled receptor 55 (GPR55).
-Additional targets encompass voltage-activated T-type calcium channels, mu and delta opioid receptors, fatty acid binding protein (FABP), type 1 equilibrative nucleoside transporter (ETN1), nuclear factor erythroid 2-related factor 2 (NRF2), adenosine and glycine receptors, and type 1 equilibrative nucleoside transporter (ETN1) [64-66].
+Additional targets encompass voltage-activated T-type calcium channels, mu and delta opioid receptors, fatty acid binding protein (FABP), type 1 equilibrative nucleoside transporter (ETN1) [64-66].